Thai Timed Text Style Guide

 - Do not use ellipses to indicate mid-sentence pick-ups. e.g. when resuming subtitling plot-pertinent background speech, like news on TV, after giving precedence to dialogue:

-- When ongoing dialogue is interrupted by a speaker’s title, use ellipses at the end of the sentence in the subtitle that precedes it and at the beginning of the sentence in the subtitle that follows it.
+- When ongoing dialogue is interrupted by a speaker’s title, use ellipses at the end of the sentence in the subtitle that precedes it, but not at the beginning of the sentence in the subtitle that follows it.

 - News tickers/banners from archive clips do not require subtitles unless plot-pertinent.